LassoSoft/LassoGuide/lasso_guide_source/operations/regular-expressions.rst

 Basic Matching Strings
 ^^^^^^^^^^^^^^^^^^^^^^

 Below is a listing of basic matchers and a brief definition.
-Note that matches are case-sensitive by default.
-Pay careful attention to whether quoted or ticked string literals are being used.
+Matches are case-sensitive by default.
+Be sure to note whether quoted or ticked string literals are being used.

 ```.```
    Period matches any single character except a line break.